Application requirements, MSE and WE

 English language proficiency

-Proof of English language proficiency is required of all applicants whose native language is not English.
-No student will be considered for admission until proof of English proficiency is received.
+Proof of English language proficiency is required of all applicants whose native language is not English (ref.
+OSU Admissions Office requirements).
+No international student will be considered for admission until proof of English proficiency is received.

 Minimum scores required for application to Ohio State: